Azure-Samples/azure-search-multiple-regions/README.md

 The deployment takes approximately 15-20 minutes to complete.

-> Front Door may require an additional 15-30 minutes after provisioning to fully propagate to the global edge network.
+> After provisioning, Front Door might require an additional 15–30 minutes to fully propagate to the global edge network.

 ### Test the deployment